Hurkacz ends Kyrgios streak in Montreal, sets semi-final clash with Ruud - Pakistan Today

 “You start to wonder if you can get into the match, so when I got the chance I took it to him.
 I was fired up – we had a good battle.”

-For Hurkacz, it was a second win in as many matches against Kyrgios, the first played on grass in June at Halle, Germany.
+For Hurkacz, it was the second win in as many matches against Kyrgios, the first played on grass in June at Halle, Germany.

 Kyrgios, known for quick play, had several service games go by in less than one minute, with the Wimbledon finalist barely pausing between the end of one point and the start of the next.